• Home

 Where can I find beta readers?

 There are multiple ways of finding beta readers.
 A simple query on Facebook, Twitter, etc. may find you results fairly easily.
-Make sure you are specific about what your story is about, and include page length, genre, and a timeframe when you want the reading finished.
+Use search terms such as “beta readers” or “critique partner” for group suggestions.
+When querying for readers, be specific about what your story is about and include page length, genre, and a timeframe when you want the reading finished.
 If you are specific, you may be able to weed out the less serious readers.

 Other places that are known for beta readers (please read the rules for each group—many require participation if you’re going to ask for services of other members):